zed-industries/zed/docs/src/vim.md

 :/foo and :?foo
     to jump to next/prev line matching foo

-# replacement
+# replacement (/g is always assumed and Zed uses different regex syntax to vim)
 :%s/foo/bar/
-    to replace instances of foo with bar (/g is always assumed, the range must always be %, and Zed uses different regex syntax to vim)
+  to replace instances of foo with bar
+:X,Ys/foo/bar/
+    to limit replcaement between line X and Y other ranges are not yet implemented

 # editing
 :j[oin]